Bell v Tavistock: Reactions to the Court of Appeal judgment

+In July 2022, the NHS decided to close GIDS (the Tavistock Clinic) and replace it with regional healthcare centres in 2023, following the release of an interim version of the Cass Review, a report conducted by paediatrician Hilary Cass.

 AB v CD and others

 AB v CD and others is a separate case involving the Tavistock & Portman NHS Foundation Trust, on the related matter of whether parents can give legal consent to their child receiving puberty blockers.
 In a judgment issued on 26 March 2021, the High Court ruled that parents are able to give such consent "save where the parents are seeking to override the decision of the child" [para 114 of the judgment].
 The case does not overrule, nor have any legal effect on, the judgment in Bell v Tavistock; the ruling reads [para 9] "Nothing that is said below is intended to depart, to even the smallest extent, from anything that was said in Bell."

+Subsequent legal move by Keira Bell

+In January 2025, it was reported that Keira Bell's lawyers had written to the Health Secretary, Wes Streeting, saying that unless he banned the use of cross-sex hormones for those under 18, they would challenge by judicial review his decision to allow their use by private clinics.